usr-wwelsh/init-launcher/README.md

 ### Pinned App Count

-Modify the grid size in `activity_main.xml` to change the number of pinned apps (default: 6).
+Modify the grid size in `activity_main.xml` to change the number of pinned apps (default: 9 in a 3x3 grid).

 ## Roadmap